Lettuce Β· the diet plan for hungry AI

 • navigation tools (find_symbol, explain_symbol, callers) β€” conservative.
 The baseline is the combined source span of the symbols the call returned: the lines the agent would have had to read to locate them.
 This ignores the surrounding file the agent would also have pulled in, so we under-count.
 The real saving is higher.

-We don't ask you to trust the pitch.
-Every run, every issue, every token count is published β€” including the cases where we lost.
+Every run, every issue, every token count is published β€” losses included.

 FAQ